werf/werf/docs/_includes/reference/cli/werf_kubectl_label.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Update the labels on a resource.
+Update the labels on a resource:

-  *  A label key and value must begin with a letter or number, and may contain letters, numbers, hyphens, dots, and underscores, up to  63 characters each.
+* A label key and value must begin with a letter or number, and may contain letters, numbers, hyphens, dots, and underscores, up to `%[1]d` characters each.
-  *  Optionally, the key can begin with a DNS subdomain prefix and a single '/', like example.com/my-app.
+* Optionally, the key can begin with a DNS subdomain prefix and a single `/`, like `example.com/my-app`.
-  *  If --overwrite is true, then existing labels can be overwritten, otherwise attempting to overwrite a label will result in an error.
+* If `--overwrite` is true, then existing labels can be overwritten, otherwise attempting to overwrite a label will result in an error.
-  *  If --resource-version is specified, then updates will use this resource version, otherwise the existing resource-version will be used.
+* If `--resource-version` is specified, then updates will use this resource version, otherwise the existing resource-version will be used.

 {{ header }} Syntax